|Official Plant Name||Aloe|

 Watering the roots directly, rather than pouring water onto the whole plant, will ensure that leaves and stalks stay as dry as possible, further mitigating the risk.

-Brown, wilting sections and ongoing symptoms of ill health are indicative of root rot.
+Brown, wilting sections are indicative of root rot.
 If you suspect this problem, you’ll need to repot your aloe vera into a bigger pot.
 Gently tease it out of the current pot, taking care not to disrupt or damage the roots, then follow the steps from the ‘how to plant your aloe vera’ section above, taking care to choose a bigger container!